 What is Aloha protocol – Pure Aloha – Slotted Aloha?

-In the computer networks, the devices access the common underlying shared medium (e.g LAN cable ) before sending frames.
-Aloha protocol provides an access control mechanism, for shared channel/medium.
-For example, a local area network connects multiple computers to each other over a common physical network, using wires, hubs, switches, routers, etc.
+In computer networks, the devices access the common underlying shared medium (e.g., LAN cable ) before sending frames.
+Aloha protocol provides an access control mechanism for a shared channel/medium.
+For example, a local area network connects multiple computers over a shared physical network using wires, hubs, switches, routers, etc.

 When a station sends a packet to another computer over the LAN, the sender broadcasts the packet.
-At the same time, if there are other broadcasts from other computers then are chances of collision and the packets will be garbled.
+At the same time, if there are other broadcasts from other computers, there are chances of a collision, and the packets may be garbled.

 What are pure Aloha and slotted Aloha?

-The first version of the aloha protocol is named Pure Aloha.
-After that, a more efficient version was developed which was named slotted aloha.
-Both pure aloha and slotted aloha work for a shared broadcast network, such as LAN or WiFi LAN.
+The first version of the Aloha protocol is named Pure Aloha.
+After that, a more efficient version was developed, named slotted Aloha.
+Both pure Aloha and slotted Aloha work for a shared broadcast network, such as LAN or WiFi LAN.

 What is Pure Aloha?

-As the name suggests pure aloha is the original version of the aloha protocol.
-Following is the procedure in pure aloha for communication.
+As the name suggests, pure Aloha is the original version of the protocol.
+Following is the procedure in pure Aloha for communication.

 - When a network station needs to send a frame, it sends it immediately and waits for an acknowledgment.

 - If the sender receives an acknowledgment, the sender may send the next frame.

 - If no acknowledgment sender assumes the frame has been garbled and retransmits the same frame after a random time to avoid collision again.

 What is slotted Aloha?

 The next version is more efficient.
 The following describes the protocol procedure for the slotted aloha protocol.

 - In slotted Aloha, time is divided into slots.
 A sender may send a frame at the start of the time slot.

-- If the sender does not send at the start then it will wait for the next slot.
+- If the sender does not send at the start, it will wait for the next slot.

 - If two sender sends the frames at the beginning of the time slot, there will be a collision, and the frame will be garbled.